My Story

-Five moments shaped everything I know about money, fear, and what it really means to rebuild.
+A few moments shaped everything I know about money, leadership, and what it really means to rebuild.

 The pattern I was born into.